-By the end of the SY 2017-18, 5% of the students of color compared to white students in comparison schools will show an increase of 1% in their MCA Math & Reading tests using the 2016-17 MCA tests as baseline.
+By the end of SY 2019-20, 5% of the students of color compared to white students in comparison schools will show an increase of 1% in their MCA Math & Reading tests using 2017-18 as baseline.

-Provide the result for the 2018-19 school year that directly ties back to the established goal.
+Provide the result for the 2019-20 school year that directly ties back to the established goal.
+If unable to report a result because of disruptions due to COVID-19, please respond, "Unable to report."